jdersch/PERQemu/PERQemu/Readme.txt

     - A high resolution bitmapped display at 768x1024 pixels (1bpp)
     - Custom RasterOp hardware to accelerate bitmap operations

-The original PERQs featured a standard set of peripherals:
+The original PERQs feature a standard set of peripherals:

     - A 12 or 24mb Shugart 4000-series hard disk (14" platters)
     - A single 8" Shugart floppy drive